OleynikAleksandr/context-portal/DETAILED_CHANGES_EN.md

 ---

 **General result:**
-After these changes, ConPort should automatically create and set up the database with all tables, including `custom_data` and related entities, on first run in a new workspace.
+After these changes, ConPort should automatically create and set up the database with all tables, including `custom_data` and related entities, on first run in a new workspace, applying both migration scripts sequentially.

 ---